Business tax strategies

-Starting your own business can be exciting and challenging, but also carries with it a number of potential risks.
-You'll need to make important decisions having factored in some key issues.
-Consider: the type of business and its attributes; your target market and competition; profit potential and how you will extract those profits; the rate of business growth; and the impact on your life.
-You should also think about how you plan to exit the business when the time comes.
+Starting your own business is one of the most fulfilling things you can do in life, but it usually also carries a degree of risk.
+During the start-up phase you will need to make all kinds of decisions that could be critical to the long-term success of the enterprise.
+You'll need to consider such things as: the type of business and its attributes; your target market and competition; profit potential and how you will extract those profits; the rate of business growth; and the impact of running the business on your personal life.
+At some point, you'll also need to consider how you will exit the business when the time comes, and realise its value.
+We can provide expert, tailored advice and help you avoid the common mistakes.

-A comprehensive business plan is paramount to ensuring that you make the best decisions.
-Your business plan should include: the business structure that best meets your needs (be it sole owner, partnership, limited liability partnership or limited company); your intended funding sources; tax-efficient borrowings; whether a PAYE scheme is necessary; and whether the business should be VAT registered.
+One of the first things you need to consider is your business plan.
+This is not only for the benefit of potential investors, but to help you stay on the right course in the short, medium and long-term.
+It should include: the business structure that best meets your needs (such as: sole trader, partnership, limited liability partnership or limited company); your intended funding sources; tax-efficient borrowings; whether a PAYE scheme is necessary; and whether the business should be VAT registered.

-We can guide you through these important decision making processes and help you to make the appropriate registrations.
-We can assist with cash flow forecasts, helping you to spot potential cash shortfalls, and offering regular updates to enable you to monitor your business's performance.
+We can guide you through these important decisions, and help you to complete the appropriate registrations.
+We can assist with cash flow forecasts, helping you to spot potential cash shortfalls, and provide regular updates so you can monitor your business's performance.

-Deciding on the business structure that best suits your needs can be difficult.
-There are both advantages and disadvantages for each trading structure, and each has implications for control, perception, support and costs.
+Deciding on the most appropriate structure for your business isn't necessarily straightforward.
+Sole traders, partnerships, limited companies and limited liability partnerships all have their own pros and cons, with different implications for control, perception, support and costs.
 For example, careful consideration is needed regarding whether or not to retain personal ownership of any freehold property on incorporation.
 We can help you to decide on the best structure for your business.

-It is also important to choose a year end that suits your business.
+It's also important to choose a year end that suits your business.
 Is there a time of year when it will be more convenient to close off your accounting records, ready for us?
 What time of year would be best for stock-taking?
-How seasonal is your business?
+Is your trading seasonal?
 From a tax perspective, choosing a year end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill, and over time the delay between earning profits and paying the tax can create a source of working capital for the business.
 On the other hand, a decrease in profits will more slowly result in a lower tax bill.
-Speak to us for advice on your year end.
+Speak to us for advice about choosing your year end.

 Registering with HMRC